Get started with DataStax Enterprise (DSE) 5.1

-• Cassandra-based applications and clusters are much different than relational databases and use a data model based on the types of queries, not on modeling entities and relationships.
-Architecture in brief contains key concepts and terminology for understanding the database.
+Cassandra and DSE databases are different from relational databases.
+They use a data model based on the types of queries, not on modeling entities and relationships.

 Secure